 Saatva mattresses can be bought online from Saatva’s official website.
-The mattresses come with a 15-year limited warranty and a 180-day sleep trial to give you time to decide if you like it.
+The mattresses come with a lifetime warranty and a 365-day sleep trial to give you time to decide if you like it.

 Everywhere else, your Saatva mattress will be hand-delivered to your door and set up in your room of choice.
 If you’re not available at the time of delivery, their team will wait 20 minutes and then call you to arrange another delivery at no charge to you.

 If your mattress can’t fit up the stairs, don’t panic.
 Saatva will take it back and exchange it for one of a different size or height at no charge except for the $99 transportation cost.
 And if you need to change the delivery date, you won’t be charged.

 You can refund or exchange your mattress for a $99 transport fee.